-OverviewBard's Global Public Health (GPH) concentration is designed to expose students to the range of disciplines and approaches that provide the backdrop for and inform public health research and policy.
+Bard’s Global Public Health (GPH) concentration is designed to expose students to the range of disciplines and approaches that provide the backdrop for and inform public health research and policy.
 The field of public health focuses on the health of communities, which can be as small as local neighborhoods or as large as entire regions.
-Public health specialists take an inclusive view of health, focusing on topics as wide-ranging as access to medical care, disease prevention, and support for healthy lifestyles.
+Public health specialists take an inclusive view of health, focusing on topics as wide-ranging as access to medical care, disease prevention, and the social, political, and economic determinants of health.
 The field is particularly concerned with preventing health problems before they arise and with overcoming disparities in health among groups.
 Practitioners of public health can choose to focus on research, education, intervention, policy-making, or some combination of all of these areas.

-RequirementsGPH students are required to take a total of six courses, three at the 300-level or above.
-To moderate into the concentration, students must have taken two courses that fulfill GPH requirements.
+GPH students are required to take a total of six courses as described below.
+To moderate into the concentration, students must have taken Human Rights 223, Epidemiology: A Human Rights Perspective, and at least one other course that fulfills GPH requirements.
 Normally, moderation into GPH happens alongside the student’s moderation into their primary program.
-In addition to the course requirements, students must write a one-page plan of study that describes their interest in the GPH concentration and details plans for future course work, study abroad and/or away, and the Senior Project.
-Any student interested in moderating into GPH should contact Professor Tibbetts to discuss their plans.
+Any student interested in moderating into GPH should contact Program Director Helen Epstein to discuss their plans.

-Core CoursesGPH addresses the social, scientific, and political dimensions of public health.
-Concentration requirements include taking courses in each of these areas.
-Sample courses that fulfill the requirements are listed below.
+GPH addresses the social, economic, scientific, and political dimensions of public health.
+Concentration requirements include courses in each of these areas.

-- Human Rights 223, Epidemiology: A Human Rights Perspective (offered every year)
+- Human Rights 223, Epidemiology: A Human Rights Perspective

-- Biology 145, Environmental Microbiology (offered in alternate years)
+- Biology 145, Environmental Microbiology